sgmurphy/wordpress-plugins/wp-dark-mode/readme.txt

 16. **Exclude Post Tags & Categories** - Exclude all the post tags from dark mode.
 Keep only the specific tags whitelisted for dark mode.
 17. **Include Dark Mode on Custom Post Types** - You can also enable dark mode only for specific post types, excluding all.
 18. **Exclude WooCommerce Products & Categories** - Exclude all the products and categories on your WooCommerce site from dark mode except the specific ones.
-19. **Dark Mode Usage Analytics** -  Learn how many users are using dark mode from your admin dashboard.
-20. **Dark Mode Switch in Website Menu** – You can display the dark mode switch as a menu item on any menu on your website.
+19. **Dark Mode Switch in Website Menu** – You can display the dark mode switch as a menu item on any menu on your website.
-21. **Font Size Toggle for Better Accessibility** Make your WordPress website more accessible by resizing your font size (increase/decrease).
+20. **Font Size Toggle for Better Accessibility** Make your WordPress website more accessible by resizing your font size (increase/decrease).
-22. **Plenty of Performance Options** - WP Dark Mode now comes with multiple performance settings, putting complete control at your fingertips.
+21. **Plenty of Performance Options** - WP Dark Mode now comes with multiple performance settings, putting complete control at your fingertips.
 By using these features, you can improve page loading performance and track dynamic content.
-23. **Choose Dark Mode Behavior** - You can choose between loading dark mode or website content first by selecting these options.
+22. **Choose Dark Mode Behavior** - You can choose between loading dark mode or website content first by selecting these options.
-24. **Usage Analytics Email Reporting** - Get daily/ weekly reports via email on the dark mode usage analytics of your website.
+23. **Scheduled Email Reporting on Dark Mode Usage** - Get daily/weekly reports via email on the dark mode analytics of your website.

 👁️ [View Demo](https://go.wppool.dev/fuUK) | 🚀  [Get the Premium Version](https://go.wppool.dev/TtP)